mibk/dupl/README.md

 in the Go source files.
 The method uses suffix tree for serialized ASTs.
 It ignores values of AST nodes, it cares just about the types.

+Due to the used method dupl can report so called "false positives" on the output.
+These are the ones we do not consider clones (whether they are to small, or the values of the matched tokens are completely different).

 ## Installation

 ```bash